hans-thomas/filament-filterable-overview-widget/README.md

-This widget allows you to filter your overview data and apply conditions on your stats.
+This widget enables you to filter your overview data and apply conditions on your stats.

 ## Installation